Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 ### Leashable

-Allows leads to be attached to the block like fences.
+Allows leads and balloons to be attached to the block like fences.

 _Requires format version [1.26.0](/blocks/block-format-history#_1-26-0) or later._